mostriki/hud_crawler/README.md

 - [] Consider using the (whenever)[https://github.com/javan/whenever] and (capistrano)[https://github.com/capistrano/capistrano] Gems to schedule cron jobs, i.e. (Rails Casts)[http://railscasts.com/episodes/164-cron-in-ruby?autoplay=true].

+- [] Figure out how to take and save snapshots of each page and save it in the database.

 ### Further Exploration

 - [] Compare cities, states, and counties with anti-income source discrimination laws against those without.